LaunchCodeEducation/intro-to-programming-csharp/src/chapters/collections-and-flow/dictionary.rst

      - ``moons.ContainsValue(79)`` returns ``true``

 We have only brushed the surface of how arrays, ``Lists``, and dictionaries work.
-We leave it to you to refer to the official documentation linked below for more details.
+We leave it to you to refer to the official documentation linked above for more details.
 You’ll certainly be using ``Lists`` and dictionaries in more ways than those covered in this lesson, but with the knowledge you have now, you should be able to use C# collections and learn new uses as you go.